pachyderm/pachyderm/doc/docs/2.0.x/deploy-manage/deploy/google_cloud_platform.md

 # Google Cloud Platform

-!!!
-Warning
-   We are working on finalizing this page.
-In particular, we will add instructions on how to use `Workload Identity` to run Pachyderm Services as a Service Account soon.

 For a quick test installation of Pachyderm on GCP (suitable for development), jump to our [Quickstart page](../quickstart/).

 !!!
 Important "Before your start your installation process."